Kittyhacker101-Software/KatWeb/README.md

 - hsts - Forces all browsers to use HTTPS for your website.
 Requires a valid HTTPS cert.
   * enabled - If HSTS should be enabled, requires a valid HTTPS cert.
   * includeSubDomains - If HSTS should effect subdomains, must be enabled for preload to work.
-  * preload - If your site's HSTS rule should be preloaded into the preload list.
+  * preload - If your site's HSTS rule should be preloaded into the browser's HSTS preload list.
 Once you are in the preload list, you can't get out of it easily!
 - https - If you wish to have an encrypted connection.
 - nosniff - Prevents web browsers from sniffing away content types.
-- sameorigin - Prevents other web-sites from stealing your content using iframes.
+- sameorigin - Prevents other web-sites from stealing your content in various ways.
 - gzip - HTTP compression for files.
-Keep this on unless you are attempting to host on a Raspberry Pi Zero :P
+Currently buggy and uses a 3rd party library.
 - dyn - Dynamic content control.
 Directions below
   * serving - Serve content differently by domain.
 Non-configured domains default to /html/
   * redir - Allow temporary HTTP redirects.